ElijahReeb/Exploration-of-SVD-on-YaleFaces-Dataset/README.rst

-UW-EE399-Assignment-2
+Exploration of SVD on YaleFaces Dataset
 =========
 This holds the code and backing for the second assignment of the EE399 class.
 It uses the 'yalefaces' dataset in order to demonstrate singular value decomposition (SVD).

-Project Author: Elijah Reeb, elireeb@uw.edu
+Project Author: Elijah Reeb, elijahreeb@uw.edu

 .. contents:: Table of Contents